mcolledge91/good-old-fashioned-throw-down/missions/missions.md

 -----------------

-## SNEAK ATTACK

-Due to the fact that missions now have a turn limit, sneak attacks have some potential problems that would not have previously existed.
-We add the following rules to address the problem:

-### Round Zero

-On missions that use the sneak attack rules, we introduce an additional round zero at the beginning of the game.
-This works the same as any other game round.

-### Raising The Alarm

-Replace the following rule:

-**Classic**: From the fifth round onwards, if the attacker rolls a 1 or 2 for their Priority roll, the alarm is raised.

-**Updated**: When rolling Priority, if the attacker rolls lower than the current round, the alarm is raised.

-e.g. On round 2, if the attacker rolls a 1, the alarm is raised.
-On round 4, if the attacker rolls a 1, 2, or 3, the alarm is raised.

 ## SCENARIO ADJUSTMENTS

 The objective of these scenario adjustments is to make battles fairer, and to avoid draws in situations where cowardly tactics would otherwise be advantageous.